 A few tips we find help when it comes to getting children reading:

-Read with your children before bedtime.
+3. Read with your children before bedtime.
 Even after they can read for themselves, children love being read to.
-Here are some series to get started with.

-Please get in touch if you have a child who’d like to make recommendations!
-Our children’s editor is email@example.com.
+Please get in touch if you have a child who'd like to make recommendations!
+Our email address is firstname.lastname@example.org.

 “And what is the use of a book,” thought Alice, “without pictures or conversation?”
 Eight-year-old Helen feels the same.
 Here she tells us why reading graphic novels is fun, relaxing and definitely not for babies – and recommends her current five favourites.